teusH/MySense/docs/display.md

 The service can be used to send text to the small display to provide visual feedback for Pi operations, e.g. logging, poweroff messages, etc.

 ### To Do
-Add <text>, <clear> xml to the text to define font and text size changes, clear the display, etc.
+* Add <text>, <clear> xml to the text to define font and text size changes, clear the display, etc.
+* use the Richard Hull's luma modules.

 ### hardware
 * Adafruit SSD1306  display  € 22.85 (Kiwi or SOS Solutions) or via China: € 2.-.
-* Cables to hook it up to 3.3V, Gnd, GPIO as follows:
+* GPIO: Cables to hook it up to 3.3V, Gnd, GPIO as follows:
 * you need to enable GPIO on the Pi, as well add the DISPLAY service user to the `gpio` group.
 ```
+For the 1306 Oled GPIO version:
 *Pi3*       cable  *SSD1306*
 type PINnr  color  id
 ----------------------------